-One of the things that often amazes me about travelling is discovering how many majestic places are hiding just a short distance away from our own home.
-This summer, Jeremy and I decided to discover some of those places by driving to the Black Hills region in South Dakota to check out some of the wonders it had to offer.
+One of the things that often amazes me about traveling is discovering how many majestic places are hiding just a short distance away from our own home.
+This summer, Jeremy and I decided to discover some of those places by driving to the Black Hills region in South Dakota to check out some of the South Dakota attractions the area has to offer.
 From our home in Southern Saskatchewan, the drive is less than eight hours.

 We had the chance to take the brand new 2016 Ford Edge on our adventure and it made every minute of our trip a smooth, comfortable experience for both us and the boys.
 Once we were there, I only wished we’d visited sooner!
-If you’re planning on making a trip to the region, these three mind-blowing monuments should be on your family’s must-visit list.
+If you’re planning on making a trip to the region, these three mind-blowing monuments should be on your family’s must-visit list of South Dakota attractions.

 One of the most well-known and popular South Dakota attractions, Mount Rushmore is an easy choice when deciding what sights to see in the area.
 Going early in the morning is highly recommended, as the crowds can get a little congested later in the day.
 But fortunately, the large, open area means that getting a great view of the majestic sculpture is achievable even when the area is packed.